harkiratsingh97/iPod-React/README.md

 ## Usage

 - Once the app is running, you can use the ZingTouch rotate function to navigate through the menu items.
-- Select a menu item by clicking on it or pressing the enter key.
+- Select a menu item by clicking on it or pressing the enter key

 ## Technologies Used